gklobu/gklobu/README.md

 Hi!
 I'm Gian Klobusicky.
 I'm a data scientist with a focus on experimentation and team building.

 ### What are you up to lately?
-💼 I'm Data Scientist at Meta, working mostly on experimentation and measurement strategy.
+💼 I'm a Data Scientist at Meta, working mostly on experimentation and measurement strategy.
 I converted to tech lead manager in early 2022 so I could lead a team focused on experimental methods.
 Importantly, I don't represent Meta or any of its subsidiaries in any way.
 Any views that I express online or elsewhere are my own and do not necessarily reflect the views of any other person, company, or entity.

 📓 I'm a part-time grad student in [Columbia's QMSS program](https://qmss.columbia.edu/)